 Actuarial Assumptions.
-The total pension liability in the July 1, 2015 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability for the FRS Pension Plan was determined as of June 30, 2016 measurement date by an actuarial valuation as of July 1, 2016.
+The following actuarial assumptions, applied to all periods included in the measurement, were used to determine the total pension liability:

-Inflation 2.60% Salary Increases 3.25% Average, Including Inflation Investment Rate of Return 7.65% Net of Pension Plan Investment Expense, Including Inflation
+FRS

+Pension Plan

+Inflation 2.60%

+Salary Increases 3.25%

+Investment Rate of Return,

+Including Inflation 7.60%

+Mortality Table RP2000

+Individual

+Actuarial Cost Method Entry Age